tkorakas/Flutter-network-todos-example/README.md

-# demo_app

-A new Flutter project.
+# Flutter network todos example

+A demo application using Flutter that demonstrates how to fetch and render data from the network..

+## Features

+- Network request
+- Model hydration
+- List render
+- State update
+- User action handling
+- Loading indicator

-## Getting Started
+## Getting started

-This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: